-If one collector doesn’t care how much they spend on a card and pays say 500% more for a card than it’s actually worth (i.e., the card’s actual value is $100 but the buyer purchased it for $500), this creates a record of that one sale.
-So the next guy that comes along looking to sell their example of the same card sees the recorded sale and thinks they can replicate that price so they price their example for $500.
+If one collector doesn’t care how much they spend on a card and pays say 500% more for a card than it’s actually worth (i.e., the card’s actual value is $100 but the buyer pays $500 for it), this creates a record of that one sale.
+So the next guy that comes along looking to sell their example of the same card sees the recorded sale and thinks they can replicate that price so they price their example at $500.

 Inexperienced prospective buyers may now think the same card is worth $500 so they may be inclined to buy the card at that price.
-Mind you, the card is still valued at $100 to the majority of the market.
-However, those collectors that still need the card now have to deal with the artificially inflated demand created by the former buyer with liberal purchasing power whereby it was intentional or not.
+Mind you, the card is still valued at $100 to the significant majority of the market.
+However, those collectors who still need the card now have to deal with the artificially inflated demand created by the former buyer with liberal purchasing power intentional or not.

 So how do you avoid market volatility?

-In my years as an online buyer, I’ve seen buyers deliberately hold card hostage at ransomes way beyond anything realistic and with very little negotiation interest.
-It’s an incredibly frustrating set of circumstances for those of us who are honestly applying effort to building our collections.
+In my years as an online buyer, I’ve seen buyers deliberately hold cards hostage at ransoms way beyond anything realistic and with very little negotiation interest.
+It’s an incredibly frustrating set of circumstances for those of us who are applying honest efforts to build our collections.
 When sellers deliberately try to shark the market, it has the potential to create a volatile marketplace.
 The reason being is that when something of significant desirability has a ridiculously high price tag applied to it, certain buyers may feel the need to make the purchase even though that same card was originally purchased by the seller that same week for a fifth of the asking price.
 Again, a recorded sale can do more harm than good.

-Bottom Line: Ransoming cards makes you look bad, cripples professional relationships, and prevents prospective buyers from wanting to deal with you.
+Bottom Line: Ransoming cards, or anything for that matter, makes you look bad, cripples professional relationships, and prevents prospective buyers from wanting to deal with you.